 Yes, I experienced a minor lapse in my recovery recently.
 I do this thing now, with my ED specifically, where I try to reframe the negativity.
 Groundbreaking, I know.
 Mind you, this instance wasn’t something I’m looking to repeat anytime soon, so here’s hoping this lesson has well and truly sunk in.

 Without going into too much detail, lets just say there was roughly a month of intermittent laxative abuse.
 I was having some digestive issues and stupidly turned to a familiar remedy, which I then repeated several times.
 What followed was the hangover from said compensatory behaviour, recurrent mood swings, an awful fight with my bf, some kind of mental breakdown and an unsuccessful visit to the Emergency Room.
 I was pretty much ignored, largely due to an uncharacteristic inability to advocate for myself.
 I was there for several hours and the window within which I would remain agreeable was closing.
-Needless to say, my saint of a bf was frustrated when I ended up pitching a fit, which resulted in us leaving.
+Needless to say, my saint of a bf was frustrated when I ended up emerging from the fog, clocking the inaction of the hospital staff and I begged Mike to take me home.
 Thankfully, I was back on planet earth the following day.

 Having been at the mercy of the public hospital system several times, I was aware of how ill-equipped they were for an individual who presented with a non-violent mental health concern.There’s a lengthy diatribe I’ll save for another post.
 We’re going to focus on the messy side of my behaviours.
 I ‘enjoyed’ a pretty dependant relationship with laxatives when I first became ill, despite the process being laborious, painful and inconvenient.
 I believe that this is why I was able to stop using them.
 I didn’t want to spend my life chained to a box of pills, organising my time around forced bodily functions.
 When I did turn to this form of purging, there were times where I’d be lying on the ground, dripping in sweat, amid heart palpitations and horrendous stomach craps.
 I dreaded that part of the process and lived for the feeling afterwards.
 That feeling of being empty and something else I couldn’t quite articulate, until now.